w3c/wai-resources/_resources/WCAG_Update_1_to_2.md

 ---
 title: "How to Update Your Web Site from WCAG 1.0 to WCAG 2.0"
-shorttitle: "WCAG Update 1 to 2"
+shorttitle: "WCAG Web Site Update 1 to 2"
 uri: https://www.w3.org/WAI/WCAG20/from10/websites
 repository:
 requirements: